nisrulz/ortwin-slack-bot/readme.md

   - Say "faq", he will list out the links.
   - Say "onboarding", he will list out the links.
   - Say "lunchtime", he will react with a food emoji (sometimes, to avoid spamming the channel)
+  - Say "today is", he will respond with the day.

 Rest the code is self explanatory.
 Hack away 🤓